ryanweeks/fluid-music/README.md

   - Change Song
 2. Create Playlists
 3. Add songs to a queue
-2. MP3 Support
+4. MP3 Support
-3. Streaming from Spotify
+5. Streaming from Spotify
-4. Streaming from Youtube
+6. Streaming from Youtube
-5. Streaming from SoundCloud
+7. Streaming from SoundCloud

-6.
+## Files: